 OPT 17-Month Extension for STEM Graduates

-Students currently in OPT status are able to apply for a 17-month extension if they are in the fields of science, technology, engineering or math.
+Students currently in OPT status are able to apply for a 17-month extension if they are in the fields of science, technology, engineering, math or economics.
 This gives such candidates a total OPT allowance of 29 months.

 There are several restrictions on this extension.
-For example - economics does not qualify as a STEM degree under mathematics.
 Additionally, the position you are employed in must require the STEM degree you possess and the employer must be registered with the E-Verify Federal Employment Verification System.
 It is very important to speak with ISO regarding what you and your employer need to do in terms of paperwork and registration in order to qualify for this extension.

 Visa Restrictions for J-1 Students and Academic Training (AT)

 J-1 students are eligible for up to a total of 18 months of Academic Training (AT) before and after graduation combined.
 You must have an offer letter from an employer to apply for AT, as well as a recommendation from your departmental academic advisor.
 Under AT, you are able to work and be paid by the employer who wrote the offer letter you submitted as part of your application, and your employment must be related to your degree.

 There are several options for full-time work visas after you complete your degree.
 The most common is the H-1B visa, but there may be other options for you.
 Consult with the ISO and/or an immigration attorney to fully understand your options.

 Employers wishing to hire you full-time in the US following your graduation will need to file for an H-1B visa.
 H-1B visas are valid for three years, with the option to file an extension for a total of six years.
 You cannot file or pay for this yourself.
 The visa is sponsored by, and linked to, the specific company.
 There are costs for filing the paperwork and employers may be reluctant to take on this cost or may not fully understand how to properly hire an international student.